Stephen:

 Dawn:

 We had an appointment Saturday to meet the little girl whose education we are supporting.
 We met her and her mom, Ruth, at the center of Oaxaca Street Children (Centro Esperanza Infantil).
 We had hoped that Peppo who administers much of the program and is trilingual, would join us for lunch.
 He had to work.
 So the four of us went off to a little restaurant that we know for its great prix fixe specials.
 It turns out that the place didn't have a menu del dia on Saturdays.
 After we ordered, it was quite a long wait.
 Poor little Demaris was very tired, and probably hungry.
 After our meal, they brought us a nice piece of chocolate cake, vanilla ice cream and four spoons "on the house" as an apology for the long wait.
 Demaris definitely perked up for dessert!
-The 2 of them

 The five of us at the Center, then Dawn and Demaris at Lunch